robloxcomphub/Keygenbot/replit.md

 This is a Discord bot designed for license key management and user service validation.
 The bot provides commands to interact with a license management API, allowing users to generate keys, check user data, validate identifiers, and manage revenue modes through Discord chat commands.

 **Current Status**: ✅ Bot is live and operational, successfully connected to Discord as "Comp hub bot#8077" and serving 1 Discord server.
+All key generation commands now include HWID validation and automatic Discord ID tracking.

 ## User Preferences